Led by professionals in edge computing data storage

 Learning to Solve Problems

 Dr. Sutardja continued to focus on learning all the prerequisites necessary to fully understand a topic throughout his career.
-He credits this learning method with helping him to become a problem solver and innovative thinker.
+He credits this learning method to helping him to become a problem solver and innovative thinker.
 Dr. Sutardja has taken this passion for education to the highest levels of higher education.
 At the University of California, Berkeley, he took as many courses as possible in the disciplines of electrical engineering and computer science, choosing to explore as many new concepts as possible.
 After graduating from UC Berkeley, Dr. Sutardja joined IBM's Almaden Research Center.
 This work was a departure from his studies at Berkeley and eventually led to his development of IBM's first complementary metal oxide semiconductor reading channel chip (CMOS).
 An important turning point for Dr. Sutardja would come when he later left IBM to found the Marvell Technology Group with his brother Sehat Sutardja and his sister-in-law, Weili Dai.

 Photos: from left to right, Sehat Sutardja, Weili Dai, Pantas Sutardja.